Garmin G1000: Primary flight display

-Multi-function display (MFD)
+Multi-function display

-The multi-function display typically shows a moving map on the right side, and engine instrumentation on the left.
+The multi-function display (MFD) typically shows a moving map on the right side, and engine instrumentation on the left.
 Most of the other screens in the G1000 system are accessed by turning the knob on the lower right corner of the unit.
 Screens available from the MFD other than the map include the setup menus, information about nearest airports and NAVAIDs, Mode S traffic reports, terrain awareness, XM radio, flight plan programming, and GPS RAIM prediction.

 Implementation

 The G1000 system consists of several integrated components which sample and exchange data or display information to the pilot.

 GDU display

 The GDU display unit acts as the primary source of flight information for the pilot.
 Each display can interchangeably serve as a primary flight display (PFD) or multi-function display (MFD).
 The wiring harness within the aircraft specifies which role each display is in by default.
 All of the displays within an aircraft are interconnected using a high-speed Ethernet data bus.
 A G1000 installation may have two GDUs (one PFD and one MFD) or three (one PFD for each pilot and an MFD).
 There are several different GDU models in service, which have different screen sizes (from 10 inches to 15 inches) and different bezel controls.

 In normal operation, the display in front of the pilot is the PFD and will provide aircraft attitude, airspeed, altitude, vertical speed, heading, rate-of-turn, slip-and-skid, navigation, transponder, inset map view (containing map, traffic, and terrain information), and systems annunciation data.
 The second display, typically positioned to the right of the PFD, operates in MFD mode and provides engine instrumentation and a moving map display.
 The moving map can be replaced or overlaid by various other types of data, such as satellite weather, checklists, system information, waypoint information, weather sensor data, and traffic awareness information.

 Both displays provide redundant information regarding communications and navigation radio frequency settings even though each display is usually only paired with one GIA Integrated Avionics Unit.
 In the event of a single display failure, the remaining display will adopt a combined "reversionary mode" and automatically become a PFD combined with engine instrumentation data and other functions of the MFD.
 A red button labeled "reversionary mode" or "display backup," located on the GMA audio panel, is also available to the pilot to select this mode manually if desired.